About this listing

 Other Things to Note

-The happiest and most exciting street in the city, a constant celebration of life, astonishing choice of food and drink, people from all over the planet, terrific ice cream, 30 kinds of crepes (pancakes) within a block.
+You will be living on the happiest and most exciting street in the city, a constant celebration of life, astonishing choice of food and drink, people from all over the planet, terrific ice cream, 30 kinds of crepes (pancakes) within a block.

 Please use your key to close the door when going out, to avoid having to slam it.